 Members of the FCAS CC will review the petitions and add comments on the Google Docs if necessary (adding their initials to their comments if they so choose).
 Reviewers will initial in the table stating that they have completed the preliminary review of the petition.

-After the deadline has passed for review, the contact person for each petition will attempt to contact the petitioner about making Mechanical changes to the petition if necessary in an attempt to save committee time dealing with common Curricunet issues.
+After the deadline has passed for review, the contact person for each petition will contact the petitioner about making Mechanical changes to the petition if necessary in an attempt to save committee time dealing with common Curricunet issues.

 Updates and Substantive issues with petitions will be dealt with at the following FCAS CC meetings.

+First Readings will occur during FCASCC meetings

-Recommended changes have been made to the FILM petitions, and they have been moved on to the GECPP.
+Recommended changes have been made to the FILM petitions, and they have been moved on to the GECPC.

-The next meeting of the FCAS CC will be on November 30th at 2 pm.
+The next meeting of the FCAS CC will be on November 30th at 2 pm in GHH 300.

 With the staff changes in the Registrar’s Office, the FCAS CC should begin a list of issues with Curricunet that should be addressed with any change to the software.
 Current issues that were brought up during the meeting: